Coronavirus and motoring FAQs: everything you need to know about driving during COVID-19

 “Those who have tests cancelled will have priority when testing resumes,” said Transport Secretary Grant Shapps.

-The Driver & Vehicle Agency (DVA) in Northern Ireland has also suspended all driving tests, including those for cars, motorcycles, lorries, buses and specialist vehicles, until 22 June 2020.
+The Driver & Vehicle Agency (DVA) in Northern Ireland has also suspended all driving tests, including those for cars, motorcycles, lorries, buses and specialist vehicles.

 Should I consider declaring my car SORN?